Body Flexion

 Noticeable Crease

 There is tremendous tension applied to the structure of the steel string guitar.
 We know that a chain is only as strong as its weakest link.
 A similar understanding must be held for the structure of the acoustic guitar.
 If there is a weakness, longitudinally, between the Headstock and the Tail Block, given the opportunity, it will be exploited under string tension.
-On this particular instrument (shown above), the weakest point was to be found in a section of the soundboard directly in front of the fretboard extension (the same place a soundhole would begin on an X-braced guitar).
+On this particular 12-string (shown above), the weakest point was to be found in a section of the soundboard directly in front of the fretboard extension (the same place a soundhole would begin on an X-braced guitar).
 You can clearly see the crease where the soundboard has compressed and buckled under the tension, permitting the neck to shift forward.
-The action is high and the saddle is already buried in the slot.
+Consequently, with the saddle is as low as it can go (already buried in the slot), the action is very high.
 Since the guitar has been built using Spanish Heel construction, and the components are assembled with epoxy, a neck reset is not viable.
-This unfortunate situation renders a 2 year-old guitar at "end-of-life."
+This unfortunate situation renders an otherwise very lovely 2 year-old guitar at "end-of-life."

 Frequently Asked Questions

 It is quite likely.
-Another contributor to the need for neck resets is bridge rotation and bellying.
+Assuming the guitar was originally delivered having proper neck geometry, another contributor to the need for neck resets is bridge rotation and bellying.
+If you rule the latter out, then neck block/upper bout movement is the culprit.

 Up until the split occurred, forward rotation of the neck block was resisted by the strength (along the grain) of the soundboard.
-That integrity is now gone, in spite of the presence of the upper transverse brace AND the upper transverse graft ("popsicle" brace) as well as any additional upper bout bracing.
-If you believe a little wooden patch glued to the underside of the soundboard is sufficient to restore that integrity and properly resist 175 lbs. of string tension, then, by all means, have at it.
+That integrity is now greatly diminished (or gone altogether), in spite of the presence of the upper transverse brace AND the upper transverse graft ("popsicle" brace) AS WELL AS any additional upper bout bracing.
+If you believe a little wooden patch glued to the underside of the soundboard has somehow "stabilized" anything and will restore sufficient integrity to properly resist 175 lbs. of string tension, then, by all means, have at it.
+I know better.

 Shift Happens

-I have been writing and droning on about this issue for years in the hopes that others will gain an understanding of what I believe to be a common design failure, a mistake that can be corrected, preventing this catastrophic mishap.
+My hope is that others will also gain an understanding of what I believe to be a common design failure, a mistake that can be corrected, preventing this catastrophic mishap.

 Mitigation